JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 Arrays and strings are considered sequences (a string is a sequence of characters).
 There are tips relevant for dealing with both arrays and strings which will be covered here.

-Are there duplicate values in the sequence, would it affect the answer?
+==Are there duplicate values in the sequence, would it affect the answer?==

 Check for sequence out of bounds.